kubernetes/website/content/en/docs/concepts/overview/kubernetes-api.md

 </table>

 {{< warning >}}
-Please note the validation rules within OpenAPI schemas could be incomplete, and additional validation may occur in the codebase.
-Therefore, it is always recommended to perform a `kubectl apply --dry-run` for thorough verification.
+Please note the validation rules within OpenAPI schemas are incomplete and additional validation occurs in the code of the kube-apiserver.
+If precise and complete verification is required,  a `kubectl apply --dry-run` runs all the applicable validation.
 {{< /warning >}}

 ### OpenAPI V3